Skip to content

 rm -f /var/lib/rancher/k3s/server/tls/dynamic-cert.json

 b.
-Restart rancher-server
+Restart the rancher-server

 docker restart <rancher_server_id>